Tychobra/ambiorix-app-template/README.md

 # Ambiorix Web App Template

-A starter template for building web apps with an R Ambiorix backend and Solidjs frontend.
+A starter template for building web apps with an R Ambiorix backend, Postgres Database, and Solidjs frontend.

 ### Install JS Dependencies